-Grants Receivable
+Grants and Contributions Receivable

-Grants receivable consist primarily of noninterest-bearing amounts due for client services and from grant awards.
+Grants and contributions receivable consist primarily of noninterest-bearing amounts due for client services from grant awards and unconditional promises to give.

 Unconditional promises to give that are expected to be collected within one year are recorded at net realizable value.
 Unconditional promises to give that are expected to be collected in future years are initially recorded at fair value using present value techniques incorporating risk-adjusted discount rates designed to reflect the assumptions market participants would use in pricing the asset.
 In subsequent years, amortization of the discounts is included in contribution revenue in the statements of activities.